 What is a "bulletin"?

-When you arrive you will recieve what we call a "Sunday Bulletin" which is simply a program (like what you would recieve at a play or a concert).
+When you arrive you will receive what we call a "Sunday Bulletin" which is simply a program (like what you would receive at a play or a concert).
 It tells you what will happen during the service and gives special announcements for people who want to know more about what's happening.

 Do I need to bring a Bible?